Wyparks04/Degree_Impact_On_Data_Analyst_Salaries/README.md

 Max no-degree salary: 125,000

 That 349k value is way outside normal entry-level ranges.
-This is exactly what you described in your README: advanced-degree roles inflate the upper range.
+This shows how advanced-degree roles inflate the upper range.

 The standard deviation confirms this: